vdhamer/Photo-Club-Hub/.github/README.md

 In the case of Photo Club Waalre, the membership list is password protected in Wordpress and the app bypasses that password using a long key and the Wordpress [Post Password Token](https://wordpress.org/plugins/post-password-plugin/) plugin.
-The Github version uses a (redacted) copy of the membership list in order to show real data.
+The GitHub version uses a (redacted) copy of the membership list in order to show real data.
 Details about these details can be found above.

 The __image lists__ or `portfolios` use a more robust and easier to maintain approach: